mikestefanello/backlite/README.md

 queue := backlite.NewQueue[NewOrderEmailTask](processor)
 ```

 The parameter is the processor callback which is what will be called by the dispatcher worker pool to execute the task.
 If no error is returned, the task is considered successfully executed.
-If the task fails all attempts and the queue has rention enabled, the value of the error will be stored in the database.
+If the task fails all attempts and the queue has retention enabled, the value of the error will be stored in the database.

 The provided context will be set to timeout at the duration set in the queue settings, if provided.
 To get the client from the context, you can call `client := backlite.FromContext(ctx)`.